Il Ballo del Doge: History

-Il Ballo del Doge was born in Venice in 1994, and takes place every year in Venice during the Carnival.
-Every edition of Il Ballo has a different theme that takes inspiration from the childlike dreams of her inventor, Antonia Sautter, fashion designer and luxury events manager in Venice and worldwide.

-The Press, the Media and the Guests that have succeeded one another throughout the years defined it as the most sumptuous, refined and exclusive masquerade event in the world, and one of the one-hundred things everyone should do at least once in their lifetime.
+Il Ballo del Doge began in Venice in 1994, and takes place every year in Venice during the Carnival.
+Every edition of Il Ballo del Doge has a different theme.
+The inventor, Antonia Sautter, is a fashion designer and luxury events manager both in Venice and internationally.
+Attendees throughout the years defined it as the most sumptuous, refined and exclusive masquerade event in the world, and one of the one-hundred things everyone should do at least once in their lifetime.

 Il Ballo del Doge has been described by Vanity Fair as "one of the most exclusive parties in the world."
 Guests have included members of European, Middle Eastern and Asian royal families, celebrities, and leaders in international business and finance.

 About Il Ballo del Doge

-Il Ballo del Doge was born in Venice in 1994, and takes place every year in Venice during the Carnival.
-Every edition of Il Ballo has a different theme that takes inspiration from the childlike dreams of her inventor, Antonia Sautter, fashion designer and luxury events manager in Venice and worldwide.
+Every edition of Il Ballo del Doge has a different theme from the inventor, Antonia Sautter.
+Each theme has its own set designs, dining, and entertainment.

-The iconic Palazzo Pisani Moretta is the renowned location that, overlooking the Grand Canal, hosts the event that has reached its XXV edition.
+Palazzo Pisani Moretta, overlooking the Grand Canal, hosts the event.

-The Press, the Media and the Guests that have succeeded one another throughout the years defined it as the most sumptuous, refined and exclusive masquerade event in the world, and one of the one-hundred things everyone should do at least once in their lifetime.

-Throughout the years, Il Ballo del Doge, the most famous signature event by Antonia Sautter, has become an extraordinary production that goes beyond the simple party and a true international happening, celebrated by jet setters, celebrities and all dream seekers, thanks to the great consensus gained edition after edition.